-- They could plan to send the message at important times in the child's day - e.g. waking up in the morning, heading off to school, going to bed.
-Something as ordinary as, "Have a great day sweetheart" or "Good night, sleep tight, love you" can mean a lot to a child. - Work with the parent to create a plan for how to respond in a minimal 'once-off' way if the child responds on a mobile device (i.e. Night, night ♥). - Be sure to pass on any return messages that may be left for the parent via the service landline number (even if they come later).
-Make passing on any communications a priority, as they are significant in the parent-child relationship - this isn't 'any old message', even if it is short.
-Ideally these messages should be passed on face-toface or with an explanatory note if the parent is not around during your shift. - Make whatever has occurred, even if not yet realised, a part of any staff verbal handover update and document in the file that a personal message has been considered and/or facilitated.
+- Keep your exchange with the family simple and indirect by offering to pass a message from the child or caregiver on to the parent.
+This may avoid the child making a phone call or sending a text message that the parent feels obliged to respond to, despite not feeling up to it yet. - Be sure to pass on any return messages that may be left for the parent via the ward landline number (even if they come later).
+Make passing on any communications a priority, as they are significant in the parent-child relationship this isn't 'any old message', even if it is short and indirect.
+Ideally these messages should be passed on face-to-face or with an explanatory note if the parent is not around during your shift. - Make whatever has occurred, even if not yet realised, a part of any staff verbal handover update and document in the file that passing on a personal message has been considered and/or facilitated.